-The Virtual Reality installation is the work of Grey Isley, a PhD student in Design at NC State University.
+The Virtual Reality installation is the work of Dr Grey Isley during his time as a PhD student in Design at NC State University.
 Grey also worked on the Virtual Cathedral Project several years ago when he was a student in the Masters in Architecture Program at NC State.
 Much of the work on the Visual Model of the Cathedral is also his handiwork.
 After finishing his M. Arch degree, Grey took a few years off, then joined the Project again when he returned to the College of Design for his PhD.
 Since then, he has chiefly been working on developing this VR installation of the Visual Model.

 Version for Use with VR Headsets

 Follow this link to download the VR version of the Virtual St Paul’s Cathedral Project, for use with Oculus or Vive viewers:

 Folks wishing to use this program will need either an Oculus or Vive headset and a computer with at least the minimum specifications to use the headset.
 Instructions about using the program for either the Oculus or Vive headset as well as the controls for each VR setup are included in the file.
 To use this program, download and unzip the software completely.
 Once the software is installed, click on the file named VPCP_VR.exe to activate the program.